formkit/docs-content/inputs/mask.md

 ## Props & Attributes

+<reference-table input="mask" :data="[
-<reference-table input="mask" :data="[{prop: 'allow-incomplete', type: 'boolean', default: 'false', description: 'By default value of a mask input is empty until the pattern is complete.
-This prop allows the input to use incomplete values.'},{prop: 'mask', type: 'string', default: 'none', description: 'The mask to apply.
-This is a string composed of tokens (like #) and literal string values.'},{prop: 'mode', type: 'string', default: 'shift', description: 'Determines how the mask input operates, options are <code>shift</code>, <code>replace</code> and <code>select</code>.'},{prop: 'show-mask', type: 'boolean', default: 'true', description: 'Displays a live representation of the pattern’s placeholder as the internal value of the input.'}, {prop: 'tokens', type: 'Object', default: '{}', description: 'Add new tokens or modify existing ones.'},{prop: 'unmask-value', type: 'boolean', default: 'false', description: 'By default the value of the input is the same as what is displayed (with formatting).
-By adding this prop the value will be only the characters the user typed in.'}]">
+  {prop: 'allow-incomplete', type: 'boolean', default: 'false', description: 'By default, the value of a mask input is empty until the pattern is complete.
+This prop allows the input to use incomplete values.'}, {prop: 'mask', type: 'string', default: 'none', description: 'The mask to apply.
+This is a string composed of tokens (like “#”) and literal string values.'}, {prop: 'mode', type: 'string', default: 'shift', description: 'Determines how the mask input operates.
+Options are <code>shift</code>, <code>replace</code> and <code>select</code>.'}, {prop: 'show-mask', type: 'boolean', default: 'true', description: 'Displays a live representation of the pattern’s placeholder as the internal value of the input.'}, {prop: 'tokens', type: 'Object', default: '{}', description: 'Add new tokens or modify existing ones.'}, {prop: 'unmask-value', type: 'boolean', default: 'false', description: 'By default, the value of the input is the same as what is displayed (with formatting).
+The string literals will removed from the value if this prop is set to true.'}]">
 </reference-table>

 ## Sections